 See additional details for Chase Sapphire Reserve®

 The Chase Sapphire Reserve® offers excellent value for cardholders who spend a significant amount on travel.
 With this card, you can get 5X total points on air travel and 10X total points on hotels and car rentals when you purchase travel through Chase Ultimate Rewards® immediately after the first $300 is spent on travel purchases annually.
-Earn 3X points on dining at restaurants including eligible delivery services, takeout and dining out & 1 point per $1 spent on all other purchases.
-It does have a hefty annual fee of $550, but it also comes with a $300 annual travel credit that can help you recoup the cost of the annual fee if you travel regularly.
+Earn 3X points on other travel and dining & 1 point per $1 spent on all other purchases It does have a hefty annual fee of $550, but it also comes with a $300 annual travel credit that can help you recoup the cost of the annual fee if you travel regularly.

 Perhaps most important, you can get 50% more value for your rewards points when you redeem them for travel through the Chase Ultimate Rewards® portal.